Acumed: History

 Randall and Mary Huebner started Accurate Machine and Design in 1988 in New Jersey.
 Then in 1990 the couple moved the company west to the state of Oregon.
 After being renamed as Acumed, the company was later one of four nominees from Oregon for the National Blue Chip Enterprises' 1996 award for small business who had faced and overcome challenges.
-In 1999, Acumed was sold to the Marmon Group.
+In 1999, Acumed was sold to the Marmon Group, an conglomerate controlled by the Pritzker family.

 By April 2001, the company was based in Beaverton, Oregon, and employed 90 people at a 22000 ft2 facility after adding 30 people to the payroll in a years time.
 That month the company purchased 8.2 acre in Hillsboro off Cornelius Pass Road and Jacobson Road for $2.3 million in order to continue expansion.
 In 2001, the Portland Business Journal ranked Acumed as the ninth largest bioscience and medical technology company in Oregon based on the number of employees.
 The next year the Marmon Group split off Acumed and its other medical companies into Colson Associates, headed by Robert Pritzker.